naoyaaan/newballnotification/README.md

 ## Aim of NBN

-* I programmed NBN to deliver the newest bowling ball information to everyone who love bowling via twitter and Line.
+* I programmed NBN to deliver the newest bowling ball information to everyone who love bowling via twitter and Line(for my own account).

 * New balls must be registered to USBC and they are uploaded before the formal announcement of release by maker.